BCATML's Annual Celebrating Languages Conference

 Colleague Skepticism and Denial

-The impact: This internal resistance fueled passive‑aggressive undermining and the spread of misinformation to parents and students.
-In some cases, teachers even stated in their course outlines that “the use of AI is totally forbidden, and any student caught using it will receive a zero,” without offering any rationale for this blanket ban.
+The impact: Passive‑aggressive undermining and spread of misinformation to parents and students.
+Some course outlines stated “the use of AI is totally forbidden, and any student caught using it will receive a zero,” without rationale.

 Teacher Workshops

-Hosting "AI 101" sessions for staff, emphasizing that AI literacy is now part of digital citizenship and teacher competency.
+Hosting "AI 101" sessions for staff, emphasizing AI literacy as part of digital citizenship.

 Data-Driven Advocacy

-Presenting concrete student achievement data and survey results to demonstrate the educational value, not just technological novelty.
+Presenting concrete student achievement data to demonstrate educational value.

 Peer-to-Peer Mentoring